Rippling (company)

 Rippling is a privately owned international software company.
-Launched in 2017 in San Francisco, California, it operates a cloud-based software platform that allows businesses to manage their HR, finances, and IT matters.
+Launched in 2017 in San Francisco, California, it operates a cloud-based software platform that allows businesses to manage their HR, finances, and IT matters, and also has AI features to automate administrative tasks and provide data and analysis.

 History

 Parker Conrad and Prasanna Sankar co-founded Rippling in 2016 in San Francisco.
 The company creates software for companies to handle HR and onboarding, as well as payroll and other management matters.
 It charges customers a monthly fee for access to its software platform.
 Rippling released a function to help file for Paycheck Protection Program (PPP) loans in April 2020.

 In 2023, as Rippling relied on Silicon Valley Bank to process its customers' employee paychecks, it was impacted when the bank suddenly collapsed and withdrawals were frozen.
 With a funding round facilitated by Greenoaks Capital, Rippling brought in almost $500 million to cover payments during that period.
 Afterwards, Rippling moved its banking from SVB to JPMorgan.